 Many cards will charge a foreign transaction fee, which is a fee assessed when you use your card abroad.
 It’s usually 3% of each transaction.

-To avoid this fee, look for top-notch travel cards like the Chase Sapphire Preferred, Barclaycard Arrival Plus and American Express Platinum Card.
+To avoid this fee, look for top-notch travel cards like the Chase Sapphire Preferred® credit card, Barclaycard Arrival Plus and Platinum Card® from American Express.
 These cards charge no foreign transaction fees.